Positioning Isn’t About the Market—It’s About You

 Seeking Validation: You feel pressure to cater to what you think the market wants.
 You take on projects you don’t love because it feels like that’s what success demands.
 But in trying to please everyone, you risk losing your best audience—the people who would truly value what you bring.

 Following Ego Over Impact: Sometimes people position around what they think is impressive rather than what’s effective.
 They focus on their process, their accolades, or their aesthetics without considering how those things create value for others.
-Great positioning isn’t about what you think is cool; it’s about what resonates with your audience.
+Great positioning isn’t about what you think is cool; it’s about what you do well that resonates with your audience.

 The common thread?
 All of these approaches are reactive.
 They’re about chasing something external rather than owning what’s already inside your business.